RushuiGuan/codegen/README.md

 - **Build(text, source, options, factory)**; Call the  method to invoke the generator.
 	* text is a string builder instance.
 	* source is the source of data that the generator is running against.
-	* Option is the secondary parameter allows the adjustment of code generation behavior but it is often not used.
+	* Option is the secondary parameter allows the adjustment of code generation behavior.
 	* Factory is a instance of the ICodeGeneratorFactory.
 It will allow the generator to retrieve other generators.

 **CodeGeneratorAttribute**; Any ICodeGenerator implementation with this attribute will be registered automatically when IConfigurableCodeGenFactory.Register(Assembly) is called.

 **Composite**; A composite generator contains multiple generators of the same target.
 When invoked, its components will be invoked sequentially.
 The same source and option will be passed into each of its components.
-A composite can be created using the concrete CompositeCodeGenerator class.
-The instance of the CompositeCodeGenerator class will need to be registered manually by calling IConfigurableCodeGenFactory.Register(IEnumerable<ICodeGenerator>).
+A composite can be created by creating instances of the concrete CompositeCodeGenerator class.
+The created instances will need to be registered manually by calling IConfigurableCodeGenFactory.Register(IEnumerable<ICodeGenerator>).
 Sometimes it might be better to create composites by deriving directly from the CompositeCodeGenerator class and mark it using the CodeGeneratorAttribute.